DSACMS/npd_vrdc_python_projects/README.md

-# VRDC Python Projects
+# VRDC/IRD Projects

-This is a meta project folder that will have VRDC projects to create new data files inside the VRDC environment.
+This is a meta project folder that will have VRDC/IDR projects to create new data files inside the VRDC/IDR environment.

 ## Purpose and Approach